dasarpai/old.dasarpai.github.io/_dsblog/2024-12-17-Framework-for-using-LLM.md

 ---

-## ips for Choosing the Right Prompt Type
+## Tips for Choosing the Right Prompt Type

 1. **Define Your Objective:** Clearly outline what you aim to achieve with the LLM in your project.
 2. **Understand Your Data:** Analyze the type and structure of the data you’re working with.